COVID-19 Information

 For an on-campus medical emergency, contact Campus Safety 24/7 at 503-768-7777.
 They will call 911 and guide first responders to your location.
 If you live off-campus, dial 911.

-For non-emergent health concerns related to COVID-19, the Health Center is open Monday through Friday, 8 a.m. to 4 p.m.
-Students can make appointments by calling the Health Center at 503-768-7165.
-When the Health Center is closed, you can refer to this list for off campus medical care options, or call the nurse consultation line for basic medical advice at 1-877-617-9531.
+For non-emergent health concerns related to COVID-19, the Health Center is open Monday, Tuesday, Thursday, Friday, 8 a.m. to 4:30 p.m.
+All visits are by appointment.
+Appointments can be scheduled by calling 503-768-7165, stopping by the clinic, or logging into the secure Health Information Portal.
+When the Health Center is closed, you can refer to this list for off campus medical care options, or call the Nurse Consultation Line for basic medical advice at 1-877-617-9531.

 Students who have been fever-free for at least 24 hours and whose symptoms are improving may enter dining facilities to get food.
 Alternatively, students who have not met these criteria can have a friend/roommate bring them food to go.
 In Fields Dining Hall, the proxy student will have to show the student’s ID card (either physical or photo) to pick up to-go food.
 At the Trail Room, all food can be ordered to go.